zhenzhenclaire/IELTS/Speak.md

 * Do you like watching the sky?
 * Do you prefer to watch the sky during the day or at night?
 * Have you ever taken any courses about stars or planets?
-* What’s your favourite star?
+* What’s your favorite star?

 ## Reading